rubiojr/ergs/README.md

 ## Need Help?

 - Check the [datasource documentation](docs/datasources/) for detailed setup instructions
+- See [docs/web-interface.md](docs/web-interface.md) for web interface and API documentation
 - See [docs/queries.md](docs/queries.md) for FTS5 search syntax and examples
 - See [docs/datasource.md](docs/datasource.md) if you want to create your own datasources
 - Run `./ergs --help` for all available commands